 Additionally, the Alexander mattress does a good job in terms of motion transfer.
 Like most foam mattresses, it absorbs movement so that partners do not disturb each other when changing positions, or getting into / out of bed during the night.

 I was very impressed by the support provided by the Alexander (while not sacrificing anything in terms of comfort).
-Prior to the Alexander I reviewed the Nest Love Bed, which is a great mattress in its own right, but lacks a little something in the support department.
-I feel like the Alexander is a perfect step up from the Nest Love Bed.
+Prior to the Alexander I reviewed the Nest Love Bed (now called the Love & Sleep), which is a great mattress in its own right, but lacks a little something in the support department.
+I feel like the Alexander is a perfect step up from the Nest Love & Sleep.
 Still offers great comfort, good bounce, but has equally as strong support as well.

 In April 2016 Nest Bedding completely revamped the Alexander mattress.
 The resulting redesign improved the material quality, overall design, and performance.
 The most notable change I experienced was the top cover.
 The previous quilted cover had a lower quality foam that acted more like a mini pillow top.
 The new cover has a more substantial foam and creates more contour and better pressure relief.
 Edge support is also improved over the original Alexander model.
 The new edge support base foam layer improves support to the point you can literally sleep directly on the edge of the mattress without feeling like you’re going to be ejected from the bed.
 For sitting purposes the edge support is similar to the original model.